Princess Victoria of Hesse and by Rhine: Later life

 Prince Louis was forced to resign from the navy at the start of the war when his German origins became an embarrassment, and the couple retired for the war years to Kent House on the Isle of Wight, which Victoria had been given by her aunt Princess Louise, Duchess of Argyll.
 Victoria blamed her husband's forced resignation on the Government "who few greatly respect or trust".
 She distrusted the First Lord of the Admiralty, Winston Churchill, because she thought him unreliable—he had once borrowed a book and failed to return it.
-Continued public hostility to Germany led King George V of the United Kingdom to renounce his German titles, and at the same time on 14 July 1917 Prince Louis and Victoria renounced theirs, assuming an anglicised version of Battenberg—Mountbatten—as their surname.
+Continued public hostility to Germany in the United Kingdom led King George V to renounce his German titles, and at the same time on 14 July 1917 Prince Louis and Victoria renounced theirs, assuming an anglicised version of Battenberg—Mountbatten—as their surname.
 Four months later Louis was re-ennobled by the King as Marquess of Milford Haven.
 During the war, Victoria's two sisters, Alix and Elisabeth, were murdered in the Russian revolution, and her brother, Ernest Louis, Grand Duke of Hesse, was deposed.
 On her last visit to Russia in 1914, Victoria had driven past the very house in Yekaterinburg where Alix would be murdered.
 In January 1921, after a long and convoluted journey, Elisabeth's body was interred in Jerusalem in Victoria's presence.
 Alix's body was never recovered during Victoria's lifetime.

 Victoria's husband died in London in September 1921.
 After meeting her at the Naval and Military Club in Piccadilly, he complained of feeling unwell and Victoria persuaded him to rest in a room they had booked in the club annexe.
 She called a doctor, who prescribed some medicine, and Victoria went out to fill the prescription at a nearby pharmacy.
 When she came back, Louis was dead.
-On her widowhood, Victoria moved into a grace-and-favour residence at Kensington Palace and, in the words of her biographer, "became a central matriarchal figure in the lives of Europe's surviving royalty".
+Upon her widowhood, Victoria moved into a grace-and-favour residence at Apartment 7, Kensington Palace, and in the words of her biographer "became a central matriarchal figure in the lives of Europe's surviving royalty".
 In 1930, her eldest daughter, Alice, suffered a nervous breakdown and was diagnosed as schizophrenic.
 In the following decade Victoria was largely responsible for her grandson Prince Philip's education and upbringing during his parents' separation and his mother's institutionalisation.
 Prince Philip recalled, "I liked my grandmother very much and she was always helpful.
 She was very good with children ... she took the practical approach to them.
 She treated them in the right way—the right combination of the rational and the emotional."